royerlab/inTRACKtive/public/docs/file_format.md

 `[x0, y0, z0, x1, y1, z1, ...]`.
 Rows with fewer points are padded at the end with `-9999.9`.
 Each
 point is then given a unique ID calculated by `t * max_points_per_timepoint + n` where `t` is the timepoint (row in the `points` array), and `n` is the index of the point within the timepoint.
-That is, the point ID is just a flat index value.
+That is, the point ID is just a flat index value into the ragged array.

 This array is used for fetching all the points in a given timeframe.